edulazaro/nwjs-react-csv/README.md

 ## Bike report App

-This demo App was developed to be a contained app whoch doesn't require any other software to be installed.
+This demo App was developed to be a contained App which doesn't require any other software to be installed.
 No browser, no server, no node and no docker.
-It reads the contents of a CSV containing rental times for a set of bikes between stations and displays the medium run time for all bikes and all stations.
+It reads the contents of a CSV containing rental times for a set of bikes between stations and displays the average run time for all bikes and all stations.

 ## Install

 Just download the latest release and execute the file `bike-app.exe`.
-It has only been tested for Windows.

 You need to place a file named `file.csv` in the root folder of the application.
 This could be the content of the file: